MMGroesbeck/silent-auction-back-end/api-documentation.md

 - GET /api/auctions/:id/bids
 - - REQUIRES TOKEN
 - - Returns array of bids (no username) for auction with id = :id only if logged-in user is seller.
+- POST /api/auctions
+- - REQUIRES TOKEN
+- - Requires name, description, image_url, start_datetime, end_datetime.
+- - Creates new auction with logged-in user as seller.
+- PUT /api/auctions/:id
+- - REQUIRES TOKEN
+- - Updates auction with id = :id with new info contained in PUT request body.
+- - Only updates if auction seller is logged-in user.
+- DELETE /api/auctions/:id
+- - REQUIRES TOKEN
+- - Deletes auction with id = :id only if logged-in user is auction seller.

 ## /api/bidders
 - GET /api/bidders/:id